Berry-Esseen Theorem for Sample Quantiles with Locally Dependent Data: Introduction

 Stein's method bounds the distance between the random variable of interest $W$ and the standard normal variable $Z$ in the following way

 for an adequately chosen class of functions $\cD$ depending on the metric $d(\cdot,\cdot)$.
 When $W=\sum_{i=1}^nX_i$, it turns out that it is often easier to work with the right-hand side of~\eqref{eq:Steineq}, even if $ X_i$ have dependencies between each other.
 Depending on the structure of such dependencies, one would bound $\E(f'(W)-Wf(W))$ in different ways.
-Hence Stein's method can be used with variety of approaches such as exchangeable pairs~\cite{Stein72}, dependency graph or local dependencies~\cite{Baldi89,ChenShao04,Fang16,FangKoike21, Rinott94}, size-bias~\cite{GoldsteinRinott96} and zero-bias couplings~\cite{Goldstein22,GoldsteinReinert96}, Stein coupling~\cite{ChenRollin10}, and through Malliavin calculus~\cite{NourdinPeccati10} among others.
-In Section~\ref{ssec:LD} we briefly discuss the basics of Stein's method for local dependence (also known as the dependency graph approach) and refer to~\cite{ChenGoldstein11, DiaconisHolmes98, Ross11} for further reading on the topic.
+Hence Stein's method can be used with variety of approaches such as exchangeable pairs~\cite{Stein72}, dependency neighborhoods or local dependencies~\cite{Baldi89,ChenShao04,Fang16,FangKoike21, Rinott94}, size-bias~\cite{GoldsteinRinott96} and zero-bias couplings~\cite{Goldstein22,GoldsteinReinert96}, Stein coupling~\cite{ChenRollin10}, and through Malliavin calculus~\cite{NourdinPeccati10} among others.
+In Section~\ref{ssec:LD}, we briefly discuss the basics of Stein's method for local dependence (also known as the dependency neighborhoods approach) and refer to~\cite{ChenGoldstein11, DiaconisHolmes98, Ross11} for further reading on the topic.

 One particular advantage of Stein's method is that $\E(f'(W)-Wf(W))$ naturally preserves the additive structure of random variables.
 Hence, when $W=\sum_{i=1}^nX_i$, Stein's method allows working with local interactions among $X_i$'s to derive global convergence.
-On the other hand, when one works with non-additive functions, it is unclear if Stein's method is applicable.
-This work presents a way to apply Stein's method to a non-additive function, namely sample median and, more generally, sample quantiles.
+On the other hand, when one works with non-additive functions, such as sample quantiles, applying Stein's method requires additional effort.